Kyle Samson (Canadian football): Hamilton Tiger-Cats

 On April 29, 2025, Samson was traded to the Hamilton Tiger-Cats in exchange for running back Matthew Peterson and an exchange of draft picks.
 He began the season on the practice roster and was released on July 30, 2025.

 Calgary Stampeders

 On August 3, 2025, it was announced that Samson had signed with the Calgary Stampeders.
+He dressed in one regular season game and finished the year on the practice roster.
+His contract expired on November 2, 2025.